 Writing Advisors blend strong writing skills and academic growth with empathy for others and the ability to connect.
 They must collaborate well with diverse peers, faculty, and staff.
 They must be responsible, organized, and able to communicate effectively both orally and in writing.
 Finally, they must have a positive attitude about writing, an understanding of the major concepts of English grammar, a strong sense of integrity, and the ability to listen well to others.
 Prior tutoring experience is not required.

-All students applying for Peer Writing Advisor positions should submit an application to CWLT Director Professor Julie Christoph at the Center for Writing, Learning, and Teaching, Howarth 105, by Friday, February 10, 2017 at 5 pm.
+All students applying for Peer Writing Advisor positions should submit an application (hard copy) to CWLT Director Professor Julie Christoph at the Center for Writing, Learning, and Teaching, Howarth 105, by Friday, February 9, 2018 at 5 pm.
 The application consists of the following materials:

 1. A cover letter, with your current address and phone number on it, in which you address these questions:

 4. Two papers with the professor's comments

 We will contact finalists for group semifinalist and individual finalist interviews before spring break.